RitobrotoMukherjee/coming-soon-node-ejs/README.md

 # Coming Soon Website

-> A simple but attractive coming soon website with time counter, using Node JS, HTML5, and TailwindCSS.
+> A simple but attractive coming soon website with time counter for 5 minutes from first loading time, using Node JS, HTML5, and TailwindCSS.
+On every page load counter resets to 5 minutes and starts automatically.

 ## Built With